 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

 Right now, members of Congress are working out the final details of the 2018 Farm Bill, and the stakes for conservation are huge.

 In addition to ensuring America’s farmers can provide food, fiber and fuel to hundreds of millions of Americans and many others around the world, the Farm Bill plays a critical role in conserving America's grasslands, protecting native species that live there, and preserving a rural way of life.

-It’s important that the final version of Farm Bill include robust conservation programs, reduce the amount of federal subsidies a farmer can receive if native grassland is converted to cropland, and ensure that farmers who do accept federal farm subsidies agree to basic soil and wetlands conservation measures.
+It’s important that the final version of Farm Bill include funding for robust conservation programs, align commodity and crop insurance programs with conservation, and incentivize protection of environmentally sensitive grasslands.
 Without those measures, we risk losing much of one of the last four intact grasslands in the world.

 If Congress passes a Farm Bill that rolls back existing environmental protections and decreases funding by nearly $800 million for conservation programs, Americans risk losing critical ecosystems and economic resources:

 When grasslands are plowed or mismanaged, wildlife and plant diversity is lost.
 Large, healthy grasslands are fundamental to many species including pronghorn, black-footed ferrets, and native pollinators such as bumble bees.
 Grassland birds, such as chestnut-collared longspurs and lark buntings, are among the fastest-declining bird species in the United States.
 They nest in prairie grasses, using them as camouflage, and relying on the insects they host for food.
 The Farm Bill is an opportunity to invest in programs and policies that conserve grasslands and increase biodiversity on working lands across the US.